melliott7264/employee-tracker/README.md

 ## Description

-This is a command line application written in Node.js that will access its data on a SQL database using MySQL that tracks employees by employee, role, and department.
+This is a command line application written in Node.js that will store its data in a SQL database using MySQL that tracks employees by employee, role, and department.
 The user can view all employees, departments and roles as well as employees by manager or department and finally, display the total of all salaries for a department.
 The user can add or delete an employee, role, or department.
 They can also update an employee's role or manager.

 ## Table of Contents